|Table of Content|

 For example the St. Mary-Corwin Medical Center in Pueblo, AZ recently put out a call for baby cuddlers, as did Miami Valley Hospital in Ohio and the Tulane-Lakeside Hospital for Women and Children near New Orleans, Louisiana.

-You can call your nearby hospitals and ask to speak to the volunteer coordinator – remember, not all hospitals have baby cuddling programs, so don’t feel discouraged if it takes some work to find the right volunteer opportunity for you.
+The best way to try and find a volunteer program is by calling nearby hospitals and ask to speak to the volunteer coordinator – remember, not all hospitals have baby cuddling programs, so don’t feel discouraged if it takes some work to find the right volunteer opportunity for you.

 Give us your feedback about this page, here